Megan Wadsworth

 About me

-Hello, I'm Megan.
+Hi, I'm Megan.
+Starting counselling can feel daunting but it doesn't have to be.
+I simply want to hear what's on your mind.
 I offer a warm, empathetic space to talk through your issues and find solutions that work for you.
 Perhaps you are struggling with depression or anxiety due to circumstances beyond your control.
-You may have just left or are thinking of leaving an abusive relationship and find yourself doubting your inner voice or can't find that voice at all.
 There may be an unresolved trauma you need to process.
-Whatever your worries are, I provide a truly non-judgemental place to sort through your thoughts and feelings.
+You may simply find yourself feeling stressed and can't quite pinpoint the cause.
+Whatever your worries are, I provide a non-judgemental place to sort through your thoughts and feelings.
 Unlike friends and family, I have no preconceived ideas about you.
 I go willingly with you into the grey areas that can make decisions so difficult and confusing.

 How I Can Help